Last updated on October 10th, 2019 at 10:44 am

 Climb up a volcano formation

 Climb the 587 steps to the top of Hooiberg, a volcanic formation located 165 meters above sea level, and is located at the approximate center of Aruba.
-At the top of the mountain you will find two small buildings and some radio antennas.
-One of buildings belongs to a radio station and the other to the local telephone company SETAR.
+At the top of the mountain, you will find two small buildings and some radio antennas.
+One of the buildings belongs to a radio station and the other to the local telephone company SETAR.